conscious-ly/desktop-client/README.md

 ## Overview

-Conscious.ly is a companion app that will help you achieve what
+Conscious.ly is a companion app that will empower you cultivate your conscious thought and avoid getting into "automatic mode"

+The approach is similar to that used in CBT - i.e set yourself time constrained goal and have someone remind you and hold you

 Consciously is still in its early stages, so feedback and contributions are welcome and appreciated! :seedling: